-This section lists the modules provided in Azure Machine Learning Studio for scoring.
+This section lists the modules provided in Azure Machine Learning Studio (classic) for scoring.

 Scoring is also called prediction, and is the process of generating values based on a trained machine learning model, given some new input data.
 The values or scores that are created can represent predictions of future values, but they might also represent a likely category or outcome.
 The meaning of the score depends on the type of data you provide, and the type of model that you created.

 Create and use models in Machine Learning Studio (classic)

 The typical workflow for machine learning includes these phases:

 - Choosing a suitable alorithm, and setting initial options.

 - Training the model on compatible data.